Here are answers to some frequently-asked questions about renting a house at Moonhole:

 The Original Moonhole House

 Please make every effort to conserve water, especially during the dry season.
-We collect all our water from the sky and store it in large tanks inside the walls and underneath the houses.
+We collect all our water from the clouds and store it in large tanks inside the walls and underneath the houses.
 Each bathroom has a fresh water shower and portable “solar showers” which can be filled, placed in the sunlight to heat the water, and then carried to the privacy of a bathroom for a hot shower.
 Please make sure to turn off taps in the kitchen and bathrooms, as water is a precious commodity on Bequia.
 Our houses have Britta water filters for filtering drinking water, but if you would like bottled water for drinking, please advise your housekeeper.

 Each house has its own septic tank system.
 They are very effective but can clog up if improper material is flushed.
 Please deposit toilet paper and feminine products in the wastebaskets provided in each bathroom.

 Winter and spring months are generally the drier, windier and cooler months on Bequia.
 Beginning in late June we tend to experience periodic rain showers, but June and July are also great months to visit.
 In mid-summer the rainy season usually begins, bringing out orchids and other flowers.